DriveON: Emissions and safety inspection program

 If your vehicle passes the emissions test:

-- you will get a PDF electronic emissions inspection report indicating a pass
+- you will get a an emailed PDF electronic emissions inspection report indicating a pass

 - you may print and keep the pass report with your vehicle’s maintenance information